awslabs/tag-tamer/source/code/README.md

 __b)__ Identify the EC2 Key Pair you will use to access the Tag Tamer Web App EC2 instance ("Web App")

-__c)__ Identify the IAM role that AWS CloudFormation will use to deploy DynamoDB, EC2 & IAM resources
+__c)__ Identify the IAM role within your target AWS account is prerequisite __a)__ that AWS CloudFormation will use to deploy DynamoDB, EC2 & IAM resources into the target account to operate the Web App.

 __d)__ Identify the X.509 certificate to use for ALB if loadbalancer needs to be deployed in public subnet.
 If you plan to install a self-signed certificate, instructions are provided below.